 Having one checking account for my fixed expenses and one for my variable expenses has resulted in a lot less stress.
 For example, when I moved in 2015 I decided to hit pause on many of my money goals, like paying extra on my debt, the extra money that built up in my fixed expenses checking account stayed there.
 I didn’t end up spending it on other things and then wondering where it went.

 The hardest part of budgeting with multiple checking accounts was figuring out how much to budget.
 Hopefully, you have got that part down and are only struggling with sticking to your budget.
-If that isn't the case you can check out my post How to Budget Successfully Every time or look at using a tool like YNAB (You Need a Budget) Once I knew how much to budget I had to set up the checking account.
+If that isn’t the case you can check out my post How to Budget Successfully Every time.
+Once I knew how much to budget I had to set up the checking account.

 Choosing a Second Checking Account